ratnakar-asara/Fabric_V1.0_Skeletal_Peer/README.md

 * rm /var/hyperledger/*
 * cd $GOPATH/src/github.com/hyperledger/fabric
 * make peer
-* peer node start
+* CORE_PEER_MSPCONFIGPATH=./msp/sampleconfig peer node start --peer-defaultchain=true

 At this point you should see activity on the `orderer` window that the peer is in communication with the orderer. **If not, STOP.**

 ### Send a deploy request (Third terminal)
 * vagrant ssh
+* cd $GOPATH/src/github.com/hyperledger/fabric
-* peer chaincode deploy -n mycc -p github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02 -c '{"Args":["init","a","100","b","200"]}'
+* CORE_PEER_MSPCONFIGPATH=./msp/sampleconfig peer chaincode deploy -n mycc -p github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02 -c '{"Args":["init","a","100","b","200"]}'

 Note the name of the chaincode is `mycc`.